PubMatic-OpenWrap/Prebid.js/modules/viewabilityScoreGeneration.md

 # Description

+## Client-Side Viewability Data Collection

-- When included and enabled on a publisher page, this module will initialize and wait for the Prebid.js `AUCTION_INIT` event to occur, once it does an integration with the GPT API will be made by setting up event listeners for the following GPT events: `slotRenderEnded`, `impressionViewable`, and `slotVisibilityChanged`
+- When included and enabled on a publisher page, this module will initialize and wait for the Prebid.js `AUCTION_INIT` event to occur, once it does an integration with the GPT API will be made by setting up event listeners for the following GPT events: `slotRenderEnded`, `slotVisibilityChanged` and `impressionViewable`
   - Additionally, a hook to the Prebid.js `makeBidRequests` function will be created and get invoked immediately after the Prebid `makeBidRequests` function gets invoked
 - As the web page loads, the `slotRenderEnded` event will be emitted as an ad slot is rendered regardless of if it is viewable within the browser viewport or not
 - `localStorage` is then referenced to see if an entry for the newly rendered ad slot exists yet or not